Everything PR News

 Statement architecture, not just message tracks.
 Traditional prep produces message tracks.
 AI-era prep adds statement architecture: for each key point, one sentence that can stand alone as a retrievable primary-source statement.
 Not a paragraph.
 A sentence.

 Citation risk assessment.
-For every sensitive topic the interview might touch, identify the current AI citation risk — what the engines are already saying, what the most damaging possible retrieval outcome is, and what the spokesperson needs to say to provide a countervailing record.
+For every sensitive topic the interview might touch, identify the current AI citation risk — what the engines are already saying, and what the spokesperson needs to say to provide a countervailing record.

 Post-interview retrieval check.
 After coverage runs, run the same AI queries from the pre-interview audit.
 Did the coverage shift the retrieval layer?